 The San-o-Sub DIN/K Cylinder Valve is for use with both DIN and Yoke (K) regulator first stage fittings.
 The outlet on the cylinder valve is a five-thread 200-Bar DIN, designed to accept an included yoke adapter insert.
+Available with either a Green or Black hand-wheel knob.

 The convertible, cross-flow valves are made by San-o-Sub, a leading Italian manufacturer of medical, industrial and scuba valves.
 They are strong and reliable and are made from really top quality materials.
 The inner air passages were carefully studied in the design so as to guarantee top performance even, and above all, with the top performance regulators.
 The valve design ensures an excellent grip, facilitating opening and closing of the tank.
 The valve regulator connection incorporates a threaded insert, which means it can equally be used for both INT bracket (Yoke) or DIN connection.
 Because the valves are modular you can easily change from a single connection valve to dual connection valve and vice versa.